Key Points

 • Never use abrasive cleaning agents like chlorine or bleach.

 • Take note of the gems.
 Depending on how heavily your silver is set with gems, some techniques might not be advised.
-Avoid using any recipes that call for lemon juice in particular.

 • If you keep a little piece of chalk inside the box containing your silverware and jewelry, it will remain shiny for longer.
 Due to its high absorption capacity, chalk will keep moisture off from your silver.
 You can use small silica gel packs if you do not have chalk.